5. How to interface with the NRAO ODS API

 -H 'Authorization: Bearer <EXAMPLE_TOKEN>'

-These are the instructions to authenticate and upload TLE files to the NRAO ODS API.
+These are the instructions to get ODS records from the NRAO ODS API.

 curl -X 'POST' \